istio/tools/perf/benchmark/security/generate_policies/README.md

 ## Examples

-generate_policies.go also allows a user to create mutliple kinds of policies in one command.
+generate_policies.go also allows a user to create multiple kinds of policies in one command.
 To generate 1 AuthorizationPolicy with a principals rule and 1 PeerAuthorization policy with STRICT mtlsMode, create a json file called twoPolicies.json with the following data and then run the following command:

 ```json